dsyme/dsyme-presentations/design-notes/notes-on-learning-fsharp-1.md

              yield c |]
     |> String
 ```
 This is **totally acceptable**.
-There are more functional approaches but the above is fine.
-If you find yourself repeating
+There are more functional approaches but the above is fine as the mutation is highly localised and non-escaping.
+In many
+ways it is clearer and just as declarative as a fold.
+Also, if you find yourself repeating
 common patterns abstract things out into extra `List` functions, see below.

 Aside: you can also omit the `yield` keywords in the above, because of [implicit yields](https://github.com/fsharp/fslang-design/blob/main/FSharp-4.7/FS-1069-implicit-yields.md).